- Personal Health Information & Self-Help»

 I enjoy living my flexible lifestyle.

-While observing the lives of others, their traditional and old-fashioned lifestyles I know it is difficult for me to live as they do.
+While observing the lives of others, their traditional and old-fashioned lifestyles.

 Too different and getting used to another culture is difficult to comprehend.